A general randomized test for Alpha: Conclusions

-In this paper, we propose a novel, general methodology to test for \textquotedblleft zero alpha\textquotedblright\ in linear factor pricing models, with observable or latent, tradable or non-tradable pricing factors.
-The test relies on a randomization scheme and can be used even in the presence of conditional heteroskedasticity, strong cross-sectional dependence and non-Gaussianity in the error terms, allowing for the number of assets, $N$, to pass to infinity even at a faster rate than the sample size $T$.
-Extensive Monte Carlo analysis shows that the test has very good power properties, and that it is --- compared to other extant approaches --- the only one that controls the Type I Error probability in all scenarios.
+We propose a novel, general methodology to test for \textquotedblleft zero alpha\textquotedblright\ in linear factor pricing models, with observable or latent, tradable or non-tradable pricing factors.
+Our proposed test relies on a randomization scheme and can be used even when residuals exhibit conditional heteroskedasticity, strong cross-sectional dependence and non-Gaussianity, and allows for the number of assets, $N$, to pass to infinity, also at a faster rate than the sample size $T$.
+Extensive Monte Carlo analysis shows that the test has very good power properties, and that it is - compared to other extant approaches - the one that better controls the Type I Error probability in all scenarios.